Ethics experts see national security concern in Trump's debt

 "I have very little debt compared to the value of assets," he wrote, adding that he may release a financial statement that spells out all assets, properties and debts.

-Trump during an appearance on Monday ignored a reporter's question about when he might release such a statement, and the White House would not comment on when he might follow through.
-He said repeatedly before his election that he would release his actual taxes but never has.
+Trump during an appearance Monday ignored a reporter's question about when he might release such a statement, and the White House would not comment on when he might follow through.
+He said repeatedly before his election that he would release his actual taxes, but he never has.

 Kathleen Clark, a government ethics expert at Washington University in St. Louis, said that a separate financial statement from Trump would shed little light on his business dealings if he does not disclose who his business partners are in his various holdings.